 The correct position of the flux chamber is a crucial aspect too.
 As a matter of fact, the so called “chimney effect” should be considered.
 As a consequence of this effect, gaseous molecules follow preferential paths through the heaps causing the emission mostly in the highest parts of the heaps (Whittaker et al., 2017).
 Therefore, the sampling device was located on the top of the wood heap.

 Two sampling campaigns have been conducted, the first in October and the second in March.
+For each sample, odour concentration and specific odour emission rate (SOER) have been computed: